 Fogo Island Metalworks

 Watch sparks fly as blacksmith Marc Fiset is at work, creating metal pieces, often inspired by the wildlife of Fogo Island.
 Whether you're looking for plant and door hooks, a fire pit, or a moose antler door knocker, you'll find the perfect metal piece to take home.
-If you're visiting in summer, you may be lucky enough to catch Marc working day and night outside at his Burning Rock event, working on a giant sculptural piece such as the 19-ft "fishasaurus" he created with St John's blacksmith Ian Gillies this past year.
+Follow Fogo Island Metalworks on social media for updates on Burning Rock, a fiery and fun-filled grassroots arts event (July 25-August 27, 2022).

 Bruce Pashak's Studio